Best Wimbledon Betting Sites: How to Bet on Wimbledon

 Understanding Wimbledon Betting

-Queen’s Club in West London hosts the traditional warm-up event for the men a fortnight before although some players go elsewhere, such as Halle in Germany, the same week.
+Queen’s Club in West London hosts the traditional men's warm-up event a fortnight before, although some players go elsewhere, such as Halle in Germany, the same week.
 Both are ATP 500 tournaments.

 For the women, the two main warm-up events are both in England.
-There is a WTA Premier event at Edgbaston, Birmingham two weeks before Wimbledon with another at Eastbourne a week later.
+Two weeks before Wimbledon, there is a WTA Premier event at Edgbaston, Birmingham, and another at Eastbourne a week later.

 Factors to Consider When Betting on Wimbledon

-Big servers still have an advantage with Roger Federer now a record eight-time men’s champion but, with the grass-court season getting shorter and shorter, serve-and-volleyers are dying out.
-Baseliners can and do perform well at Wimbledon now with Novak Djokovic (five titles and counting), Rafael Nadal and Andy Murray (two titles apiece) all lifting the famous trophy.
+Big servers still have an advantage.
+But, with the grass-court season getting shorter and shorter, serve-and-volleyers are dying out.
+Baseliners can and do perform well at Wimbledon now.

-In the past, the grass was the quickest of all surfaces with the ball keeping low compared to other surfaces.
-Serve-and-volleyers enjoyed the most success and short rallies were the norm.
-But seven-time men’s champion Pete Sampras’s dominance at the end of the century led the powers that be to make changes to extend the length of rallies.
+In the past, the grass was the quickest of all surfaces, with the ball keeping low compared to other surfaces.
+Serve-and-volleyers enjoyed the most success, and short rallies were the norm.
+But seven-time men’s champion Pete Sampras’ dominance at the end of the century led the powers to make changes to extend the length of rallies.

 First, a heavier, bigger ball was brought in to slow down play.
-And at Wimbledon, the old grass (70 percent rye grass, 30 percent red fescue) mix was replaced by 100 percent ryegrass which is harder but also makes the ball bounce slightly higher.
+At Wimbledon, the old grass (70 percent ryegrass, 30 percent red fescue) mix was replaced by 100 percent ryegrass, which is harder but also makes the ball bounce slightly higher.

-With 128 players in the main draw, there is a truckload of markets to get stuck into.
-Popular bets include which player will win their quarter of the draw, odds on a player to reach the final, and naming the two finalists.
-For big names, there may be odds with the NJ sports betting sites and PA sports betting sites available on how far they will get.
+With 128 players in the main draw, there are a truckload of markets to get stuck into.
+Popular bets include which player will win their quarter of the draw, odds on a player reaching the final, and naming the two finalists.
+For big names, there may be odds with sports betting sites available on how far they will get.

 Wimbledon Betting Tips & Strategy